cloudify-cosmo/cloudify-dev/scripts/replace-certificates/README.md

 * Please keep all the script's files in the same directory.

 ## Usage
-The script `main.py` can run from one of the managers in the cluster or a different host in the same network as the cluster.
+The script `main.py` needs to run from one of the managers in the cluster.
 These are the steps in order to run it:
-1. Install all packages specified in `client_requirements.txt`.
 1. Fill in the `replace_certificates_config.yaml` file with the relevant information.
 For each host, specify its host ip and new certificates' paths.
 A few notes:
     * For each host, either both certificate and key must be provided, or neither.